PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Related Works

 \subsection{Stance Datasets}

 The development of stance detection datasets has evolved from analyzing isolated texts to modeling complex interactions.
 Early benchmarks like SemEval-2016 Task 6 \cite{2-mohammad2016semeval} and VAST \cite{3-allaway2020zero} focused on sentence-level textual stance detection, establishing foundational models but overlooking the context of dialogue.
 This limitation spurred the creation of conversational datasets such as SRQ \cite{4-villa2020stance} and CANT-CSD \cite{5-li2023improved}, which treated stance as a dynamic process unfolding within a conversation.
 The most recent advancement is the shift toward multimodal stance detection, which incorporates visual elements alongside text to better reflect modern social media discourse.
-Despite these advances, even the latest datasets for MCSD, such as MmMtCSD \cite{1-niu2024multimodal}, still face two key shortcomings that hinder realistic stance modeling.
-First, multimodality is handled only superficially, with source posts treated as multimodal but conversational replies reduced to text-only.
+However, even the latest datasets for MCSD, such as MmMtCSD \cite{1-niu2024multimodal}, still face two key shortcomings that hinder realistic stance modeling.
+First, multimodality is constrained to source posts as static background context, while conversational replies are restricted to text-only.
 In addition, information about users, including their posting history, is largely ignored, overlooking contextual factors that shape an individual’s expressed stance and leaving a substantial gap in building comprehensive and authentic stance detection models.